 - Remain calm and try to keep the caller on the line as long as possible. - If the phone has caller ID, note the number immediately. - Find out as much information as possible including the time of the call, what the bomb looks like, what time it will go off, if the caller is male or female, and if the caller is a student, parent, staff member, or member of the public.
 Use the "Bomb Threat Call Procedure" as a guideline.
-(Attachment 10, found in section 7)

-- Try to notice any background noise that may indicate the caller's location (i.e., traffic noise, music etc.) - Notify the Department of Safety at ext.
+(See Attachment A, Section 14.) - Try to notice any background noise that may indicate the caller's location (i.e., traffic noise, music etc.) - Notify the Department of Safety at ext.
 6565 immediately.
 At Winding Hill, call 911.